apache/nuttx/arch/README.txt

     8051 Microcontroller.
 This port uses the PJRC 87C52 development system and the SDCC toolchain.
 This port is not quite ready for prime time.

-arch/axiom-mc68
-    For the Motorola (Freescale) MC68HC908GP32 Microcontroller using the Axiom CMS8GP32 development board.
-This has not yet been checked-in.

 arch/sim
   x86 Linux Simulation</b>.
 Fully functional.